Saunders-Roe SR.A/1

-The Saunders-Roe SR.A/1 was a prototype flying boat fighter aircraft designed and built by British seaplane manufacturer Saunders-Roe.
-It was the first jet-propelled water-based aircraft in the world.
+The Saunders-Roe SR.A/1 is a prototype flying boat fighter aircraft designed and built by British seaplane manufacturer Saunders-Roe.
+It is the first jet-propelled water-based aircraft in the world.

 The concept behind the SR.A/1 originated during the Second World War as a reaction to Japan's successful use of military floatplanes and the emergence of the turbojet engine.
 Saunders-Roe presented an initial proposal of their jet-powered seaplane concept, then designated SR.44, to the Air Ministry during mid-1943.
 In April 1944, the Ministry issued Specification E.6/44 for the type and supported its development with a contract for three prototypes.
 Development was protracted by Saunders-Roe's work on other projects, the war having ended prior to any of the prototypes being completed.

 On 16 July 1947, the first prototype made its maiden flight.
 The SR.A/1 was evaluated by the Royal Air Force (RAF), who concluded that the design was incapable of matching up to the performance of land-based designs.
 Despite interest from foreign governments, including the United States, no orders for the SR.A/1 materialised.
 As such, it never entered volume production or saw service with any operators.
 While interest in the SR.A/1 programme was briefly revived following the start of the Korean War, the aircraft was considered to be obsolete by that point and was again rejected.